 Or add jute webbing or ribbon to hang on your door as I did.

 TIP: I use a Command hook applied upside down on the top inside edge of my door to hang wreaths, signs, etc.

 Your guests will love the fall welcome they get when they visit while it adds curb-appeal charm to your door.

 Next week I’ll be sharing with you an update on how my DIY Faux Wood Garage Door (one of my most popular posts) has held up over the last 3 years of Ohio summers and winters. gulp.
-Be sure to sign up for my newsletter to get updates in your inbox (see sidebar or bottom of this post) 😉
+In addition, sign up for my newsletter to get updates in your inbox (see sidebar or bottom of this post) 😉